 3: place chopped dry fruits in the center.

-6: carefully fry the koftas in the oil till golden brown.
+6: carefully fry the kofta in the oil till golden brown.

-7: drain the aloo paneer kofta on paper napkins to remove excess oil.
+7: drain the fried aloo paneer kofta on paper napkins to remove excess oil.

-- 3 medium sized aloos/potatoes, which have been boiled & peeled and then grated
+- 3 medium sized potatoes (aloo) - which have been boiled and peeled and then grated

-- ½ tsp black pepper powder or crushed black pepper
+- ½ teaspoon black pepper powder or crushed black pepper

-- 1 or 1.5 tbsp chopped coriander leaves
+- 1 or 1.5 tablespoon chopped coriander leaves (cilantro leaves)

-- 2 to 3 tbsp mixed chopped dry fruits - almonds, cashews, pistachois and raisins
+- 2 to 3 tablespoon mixed chopped dry fruits - almonds, cashews, pistachois and raisins

-- rock salt or regular salt as required
+- rock salt (edible and food grade) or regular salt as required

 - chaat masala as required (optional)